zanglg/nova.nvim/README.md

 ```

 ## Support Languages and plugins
-For now, I only test for C/C++.
+I have only tested for C/C++.
-But I add all standard highlight group.
-I think it can works well for other language.
+But I add all the standard highlight groups.
+I think it will work well for other languages.
-If you want add more other language's highlight group, please feel kind to pull a request.
+If you want to add more highlight group, please feel kind to submit a pull request.

 ### Language
 * C/C++